DevNambi/blog-drafts/9911 - Government.md

 ## Police and Justice System

+"The holocaust was legal, slavery was legal, segregation was legal.
+If you use the state as a metric for ethics you'll end up disappointed." - @lex_looper

 * The "justice system" is often a tool of injustice.
 The name can be Orwellian.
 * http://countercurrentnews.com/2015/02/leaked-police-department-memo-threatens-black-officers/